 - Wear personal protective equipment including a tear gas mask, eye protection, and a helmet.

 - Contact lenses are not advisable.

 - Individuals with asthma or respiratory issues should avoid areas where teargas is being used.
-When large amounts of teargas are used, there is the possibility of high concentrations of gas sitting in areas with no movement of air.

 - If you are exposed to teargas, try to find higher ground and stand in fresh air to allow the breeze to carry away the gas.
 Do not rub your eyes or face.
 When you are able to, shower in cold water to wash the gas from your skin, but do not bathe.
 Clothing may need to be washed several times to remove the crystals completely, or discarded.

-When dealing with aggression:
+Dealing with aggression:

 - Read body language and use your own body language to pacify a situation.